olsenjames1116/testingPractice/README.md

 A suite of modules that complete a variety of tasks.
 All of these were created to practice using Jest and TDD.

+# Analyze Array

-Analyze Array: Takes in an array and calculates the average, min, max and length.
+Takes in an array and calculates the average, min, max and length.

+# Caesar Cipher

-Caesar Cipher: Utilizes the Caesar cipher algorithm to cipher a given string.
+Utilizes the Caesar cipher algorithm to cipher a given string.
 The Caesar cipher shifts each letter in a string by a given value up or down the alphabet.

+# Calculator

-Calculator: Takes in two values and returns them with a mathematical operation performed on them.
+Takes in two values and returns them with a mathematical operation performed on them.
 The calculator has methods to handle addition, subtraction, division and multiplication.

+# Capitalize

-Capitalize: Takes in a string and returns it with the first character capitalized.
+Takes in a string and returns it with the first character capitalized.

+# Reverse String

-Reverse String: Takes in a string and returns it reversed.
+Takes in a string and returns it reversed.

 This project highlights: